Agents Assemble #1 – The School for Change Agents Podcast

-Each week during The School for Change Agents, we are planning to create a podcast with behind-the-scenes discussion from the team who create School.
+Each week during The School for Change Agents, we make a podcast with behind-the-scenes discussion from the team who create School.

 Episode 1 was released on Friday 23 April 2021.
 The contributors were Kerry McGinty, Leigh Kendall, Olly Benson and Zarah Mowhabuth.
 We talked about New Power, case-studies from Benash and Mo and some of the feedback and comments we had had.
 A full transcript is available below.

 This transcript has been edited for clarity.

 Kerry McGinty: [00:00:06] Hello and welcome to the School for Change Agents, Agents Assemble, podcast.
 So in this podcast, we’re going to let you have a bit of a behind-the-scenes look at what’s going on with the people that helped make School for Change Agents 2021.
 So I think it’s best to start if we all do a bit of an intro.

 Kerry McGinty: [00:00:27] So I’m Kerry, a project manager here at NHS Horizons, who’s helped on school.
 And joining us on the podcast, we’ve got Olly, Zarah and Leigh, if you want to go ahead and introduce yourselves.